-The differences between the Ibelin and Richard Plantagenet started at birth.
+The differences between Ibelin and Richard Plantagenet started at birth.
 Richard was born to power, wealth, influence and title.
 The second son of two of the most powerful rulers in Christendom, he was already invested with one of the richest duchies in the West by the age of 13.
-He rebelled against his father at 15 and for the next 17 years he was almost continuously at war ― against his father, his brother, his vassals, and/or his would-be brother-in-law.
+He rebelled against his father at 15, and for the next 17 years, he was almost continuously at war ― against his father, his brothers, his vassals, and/or his would-be brother-in-law.
 He was viewed by the Church as excessively proud, greedy and sexual.

 |Richard the Lionheart by Henry Justice Ford|

 We also know that Richard was flamboyant and showy.
 He liked being the center of attention ― especially on the battlefield.
 Richard was at the front in any attack and excelled in action.
 Ibelin, on the other hand, appears to have been a competent military leader, but not a dramatic one.
 His greatest military achievements were holding together the rear-guard at Hattin and, more important, the organization of women, priests and other non-combatants into a force capable of holding off assaults by the victorious army of Saladin at Jerusalem.
 These were defensive battles, and Ibelin organized them but did not engage in the kind of glamorous heroics for which Richard was famous.